SnugTop/Tor-Fingerprinting/README.md

 # Why KNN and Choice of K

 I chose the KNN algorithm for its effectiveness in classification problems the data sets are not big enough for other methods.
 I chose the number 4 for K because it gives us the best balance when making these comparisons.
-If we pick a number that's too high, we might include too many neighbors that aren't similar(noise).
-But if we pick a number that's too low, we might not get enough information to make a good decision.
+If I pick a number that's too high, it might include too many neighbors that aren't similar(noise).
+But if I pick a number that's too low, it might not get enough information to make a good decision.
 The number 4 seemed to work best in our tests to keep things just right.

+# Decision Making

+The Tor website fingerprinting program determines the visited website by analyzing .pcap files to extract key traffic features such as packet sizes and timing intervals.
+These features are statistically processed to identify patterns of different websites.
+These patters are then trained on a model and then tested.
+When testing with new .pcap files the program is comparing to these developed traffic patterns and using the KNN model to make a decison best matching these traffic patterns.

 # Advantages Over Random Guessing